dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-03-18-entrowaare.md

 ## Other things to do while waiting for your computer to arrive

-Looking around on the Internet was wandering which version of Ubuntu would be installed, what would the hardware experience be if I downgraded (it must be a version behind) to the latest elementaryOS.
+Looking around on the Internet was wandering which version of Ubuntu would be installed, what would the hardware experience be if I downgraded (it must be a version behind) to the latest (elementaryOS)[https://elementary.io/].
 Because I have a spare laptop hard drive from a previous machine, I was also wandering how easy it would be to open the machine and swap hard drives.
 For my favourite now dead 2007 Macbook changing hard drives was ultra easy.
 In my current 2011 model 15 screws need to be taken off and some of them are of a different type than others.
 Would Entroware's Apollo allow a hard drive swap in less than 5 minutes?
 At the end decided to stick with the defaults and do nothing.
 A factor that assisted me in this decision is reading the probably current elementaryOS's iteration does not support current motherboard.

 ## First days of usage